Geometry and Graphs - GED Math

 Now, we know

 .
-We know the diameter of the circle is 14cm.
-We also know the diameter is two times the radius.
-Therefore, the radius is 7cm.
-So, we can substitute.
+We also know the diameter is 12in.
+We know the diameter is two times the radius, so the radius is 6in.
+Now, we can substitute.
 We get

 To find the area of a circle, we will use the following formula: